Backyard gyms are one of the most economical and most productive forms of exercising.

-By not traveling, you can prep all of your pre and post workout drinks and routines right in the comfort of your own home and jump into your own shower the moment you are done working out.
+By not traveling, you can prep all of your pre-workout and post workout drinks and routines right in the comfort of your own home and jump into your own shower the moment you are done working out in your outdoor gym.

-Because your initial investment will pay for itself over time, by not paying gym fees, dues, or upkeep and maintenance on your car for gym travel, you can end up saving money in the long run with a home gym.
+Because your initial investment will pay for itself over time, by not paying gym fees, dues, or upkeep and maintenance on your car for gym travel, you can end up saving money in the long run with an outdoor gym.

 How much does it cost to build an outdoor gym?

 The actual cost to build an outdoor gym will vary based on your needs and equipment types.
-High-quality brand names with a large amount of equipment will cost more than a gym built with second-hand items and off-brand equipment.
 The typical cost, including maintenance and construction of an outdoor gym, though, ranges between about $4,000 and $15,000 overall.

 Can I put a treadmill on the balcony?